 Hernia quick facts:

-Dr. Schultzel treats a variety of hernias robotically including:
+Dr. Schultzel and Dr. Burgess treat a variety of hernias robotically including:

 Robotic Hernia Repair is a technique to fix tears in the abdominal wall (fascia) using small incisions, a special camera and a patch (mesh).
 A Robotic repair offers a shorter return to work and normal activity for most patients.
-Dr. Schultzel employs the use of the robot for his hernia repairs.
+Dr. Schultzel and Dr. Burgess employ the use of the robot for their hernia repairs.

 Common advantages may include:

-Dr. Schultzel employs the use of the DaVinci Robot to surgically repair hernias.
+Dr. Schultzel and Dr. Burgess employ the use of the DaVinci Robot to surgically repair hernias.

 The Robotic hernia repair is done with the use of a laparoscope (a special) is inserted through a cannula (portal), allowing Dr. Schultzel to view the hernia and surrounding tissue on a video screen.

-Other portals are inserted which allow your Dr. Schultzel to work "inside."
+Other portals are inserted which allow Dr. Schultzel and Dr. Burgess to work "inside."
 The hernia is repaired from inside the abdominal wall.
 A small piece of surgical mesh is placed to cover the hernia defect, and is held in place with sutures.
 This operation is usually performed with general anesthesia.
-Dr. Schultzel will perform a Transverse Abdominus plane block (TAP Block), which is conducted via ultrasound guidance and reduces the patient's pain after surgery.
+They will perform a Transverse Abdominus plane block (TAP Block), which is conducted via ultrasound guidance and reduces the patient's pain after surgery.

 The most common complications after hernia surgery are: